 I couldn’t wait to get back to the south.
 I had big plans to visit all the best areas like Mexico and Argentina and maybe even go on a few patagonia tours to see all the natural beauty that the region is famous for.
 For a year when I was 22, I studied in Atlanta and made a pretty good effort of traveling through its bordering states.
 A friend of mine would hire a van for her road trips, and even sort private van insurance too.
-I never did to do that, always thought it was too much work, but I do miss traveling.
+I never did get around to doing that, I always thought it was too much work, but I do miss traveling.
 And this time around, while I was looking forward to seeing some gorgeous spots like Savannah again, I must admit there was one place I wanted to get back to more than anywhere else.

 I think we found the grottiest one in existence – at a rest stop near Columbus, South Carolina.
 People were wearing some serious Duck Dynasty-esque camouflage and one guy was actually smoking.
 And even more ridiculous – he was allowed.
 It felt like another world… but the waffles and coffee felt very much like home.
 Even though I was unsure about the place, I would really love to have a mini vacation in South Carolina, particulary in Beaufort.
 I hope that I won’t be disappointed by it as I might be tempted into buying a vacation house there so we can visit when we want.
 If you too like Beaufort and are ready and waiting to buy a house there, you might want to have a look at some Real Estate, so why don’t you check them out here to get the ball rolling.